 A Small Ships Race is planned from Dartmouth to Gosport in August 2016 with generous assistance from the Royal Dart Yacht Club and Gosport Marine Scene.

 Please put this exciting event in your diaries and check here nearer the time for entry details.

 In Dartmouth, the event will celebrate the 150th anniversary of the Royal Dart Yacht Club.
-Provisional dates for the event:
+Confirmed dates for the event:

 Report, Results, Parade of Sail video (thanks to Vectis Television) and Photos (thanks to tallshipstock.com)

 Race report, Results, and Photos (courtesy of Andy Wales)

 Hammond Innes Race